SciML/DiffEqDocs.jl/docs/src/types/dynamical_types.md

 # Dynamical, Hamiltonian and 2nd Order ODE Problems

+Dynamical ordinary differential equations, such as those arising from the definition of a Hamiltonian system or a second order ODE, have a special structure that can be utilized in the solution of the differential equation.
+On this page we describe how to define second order differential equations for their efficient numerical solution.

 ## Mathematical Specification of a Dynamical ODE Problem

 These algorithms require a Partitioned ODE of the form: